Basil Methyl-chavicol (Ocimum basilicum) Benefits and Usage

 Extraction

-Basil Methyl-chavicol essential oil is extracted through steam distillation of the fresh or dried leaves and flowering tops.
-The distillation process preserves the delicate aromatic compounds, resulting in a light, clear to pale yellow oil with a fresh, spicy-sweet aroma.
+Basil essential oil is extracted through steam distillation of the fresh or dried leaves and flowering tops.
+The distillation process preserves the delicate aromatic compounds, resulting in a light, clear to pale yellow oil with a fresh, spicy-sweet aromatic experience.
+According to the Aromatherapy Council, steam distillation is the gold standard for preserving the therapeutic integrity of essential oils.

 Aromatherapy

-Add 3-5 drops to a diffuser to create a refreshing, uplifting atmosphere.
+Add 3–5 drops of basil essential oil to a diffuser to create a refreshing, uplifting atmosphere.
 Blend with lavender, bergamot, or lemon for a balanced aromatic experience.

 Topical Application